Stochastic decomposition for $\ell_p$-norm symmetric survival functions on the positive orthant: Introduction

 where, independently of $D_{\theta}$, we denote by $W_{(1)} \leq \ldots \leq W_{(d-1)}$ the order statistics of independent standard uniform random variables $W_1,\ldots,W_{d-1}$ and $W_{(d)}=1$, and the mixture probabilities $(a_1^{(d)},\ldots,a_d^{(d)}) \in S_{d,1}$ can conveniently be computed by the recursive relationship

 with initial value $a_1^{(1)}=1$ and auxiliary notation $a_0^{(k-1)}=a_{k}^{(k-1)}=0$.
 This finding implies an efficient simulation algorithm for random vectors $\bm{Z} \sim \mu$.
-Existing simulation algorithms to date are either restricted by the assumption that $\varphi$ is completely monotone, or rely on computations of partial derivatives as in \cite[Proposition 5.3]{charpentier14}, which is infeasible for large $d$.
+Existing simulation algorithms to date are either restricted by the assumption that $\varphi$ is completely monotone (which is a special case of $d$-monotone in which $\varphi$ is a Laplace transform), or rely on computations of partial derivatives as in \cite[Proposition 5.3]{charpentier14}, which is infeasible for large $d$.